learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Metaprogramming.md

 ### further things this guide should cover (but isn't due to lack of time).
 - how to automatically generate a json schema from a class.
 - how to automatically add items to a database.
 - how to generate glue code so other languages can use these classes as well (this is mind twisting.
-Think of generating java code in python)
+Essentially generating java code in python).